Stewardship

 Patch releases clarify wording and examples.
 Minor releases add optional fields or non-breaking behavior.
 Major releases change required semantics or schema meaning.

 New core fields should affect portable runtime governance, be testable, and not require runtimes to understand business-specific authorization logic.
+Passing the admission gate makes a proposal reviewable, not automatically accepted.

 Implementations may say they implement ACC v1.
 They should not imply official certification unless a formal certification program exists.